-Members that resign, will be temporarily replaced by an individual selected by the organization the previous member represented.
-The temporary member has full voting and participation rights.
+Members that resign, will be replaced by an individual selected by the organization the previous member represented.
+The member has full voting and participation rights.
 If a jurisdiction representative resigns, the jurisdiction has the authority to replace them using the process they normally use.
 While the jurisdiction reserves the right to reject a recommendation from the organization previously represented, it is presumed that the jurisdiction will accept the recommendation by the participating organization, and the recommended person will become a permanent member.
-The seat does not need to be refilled if the jurisdiction chooses to not reassign the seat.
+The seat does not need to be refilled if the jurisdiction or at large organization chooses to not reassign the seat.
 However, every jurisdiction must be represented by at least one member.
-In the case of at-large seats, FHAC will advertise the seat and choose a new nominee to replace them.
+In the case of the at-large seat not represented by an organization, FHAC will advertise the seat and choose a new nominee to replace them.
 All appointment decisions should be designed to ensure diversity, as described above.